About Us

 About Phoenix Stage School

-Founded in 2011 by Claire Gaughran, Phoenix Stage School has an excellent reputation as one of Galway’s leading stage schools – specialising in Dance & Musical Theatre.
-The Phoenix Stage School provides recreation, entertainment and education for over 200 students aged from 4 through to 18 years in a lively and nurturing environment.
+Founded in 2011 by Claire Gaughran, Phoenix Stage School has built a strong reputation as one of Galway’s leading stage schools, specialising in Dance and Musical Theatre.

 Claire Gaughran